intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 </table>

 ### 2.1 Tips when adding docstrings in source code for API documentation
-According to the [`sphinx.ext.autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#module-sphinx.ext.autodoc) document, "the docstrings must of course be written in correct reStructuredText".
+According to the [`sphinx.ext.autodoc`](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html#module-sphinx.ext.autodoc) document, docstrings should be written in reStructuredText.
 We need to make sure that we are using reStructuredText syntax in the source code docstrings for API documentation.

 There are two [field lists](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#field-lists) syntax often used in API documentation for parameter definition and return values.
 Let us take a snippet from [`bigdl.nano.pytorch.InferenceOptimizer.get_best_model`](../PythonAPI/Nano/pytorch.html#bigdl.nano.pytorch.InferenceOptimizer.get_best_model) as an example:
 ```rst